 In the end, what we can conclude from this study is that many researchers are confused about health and nutrition and because of that their work can just add more confusion.
-With the majority of Americans significantly overweight many must be rejoicing in line at those fast food joints after hearing this today.
-So please don’t skip the gym and head out to Drunkin Doughnuts tonight for some deep fried flour and sugar with artificial colorings and flavorings.
+With the majority of Americans significantly overweight many must be rejoicing in line at those fast food joints after hearing this news.
+So please don’t skip the gym and head out to Dunkin Donuts tonight for some deep fried flour and sugar with artificial colorings and flavorings.
 There is no getting around, you are what you eat.

 1. Flegal KM, Kit BK, Orpana H, et al: Association of all-cause mortality with overweight and obesity using standard body mass index categories: a systematic review and meta-analysis.
 JAMA 2013;309:71-82.

 2. Hasin DS, Stinson FS, Ogburn E, et al: Prevalence, correlates, disability, and comorbidity of DSM-IV alcohol abuse and dependence in the United States: results from the National Epidemiologic Survey on Alcohol and Related Conditions.
 Arch Gen Psychiatry 2007;64:830-842.